dimanikulin/fva/FVADocMD/LEARNED_AS_PM.md

 Literally, Capabilities describe key requirements.

 ### Features
-&nbsp;&nbsp;&nbsp; Having capablity list defined, I started preparing [features](../FVADocX/FVAToolSetFeatures.pptx).
+&nbsp;&nbsp;&nbsp; Having capability list defined, I started preparing [features](../FVADocX/FVAToolSetFeatures.pptx).
 They represent significant, central functionality of the final system.
 I put them into the table with the following columns: Name, Clarification, Business Value.
 The feature set helped me to create a project plan and a road map.